DavidMertz/RegEx_Puzzles/book.md

 ```

 Imagine that Python did not have the method `str.count()` but you wished
-to implement a similar function by utiizing regular expressions, with
+to implement a similar function by utilizing regular expressions, with
 the signature:

 ```python